Catholic liturgy

-Catholic liturgy means the whole complex of official liturgical worship, including all the rites, ceremonies, prayers, and sacraments of the Church, as opposed to private or collective devotions.
+Catholic liturgy means the whole complex of official liturgical worship, including all the rites, ceremonies, prayers, and sacraments of the Catholic Church, as opposed to private or collective devotions.
 In this sense the arrangement of all these services in certain set forms (including the canonical hours, administration of sacraments, etc.) is meant.
 Liturgy encompasses the entire service: prayer, reading and proclamation of the scriptures, singing, gestures, movement and vestments, liturgical colours, symbols and symbolic actions, the administration of sacraments and sacramentals.

 Etymology

 Liturgy (from leitourgia) is a composite word meaning originally a public duty, a service to the state undertaken by a citizen.
 A leitourgos was "a man who performs a public duty", "a public servant", leitourgeo was "to do such a duty", leitourgema its performance, and leitourgia, the public duty itself.
-So in the use of liturgy meant the public official service of the Church, that corresponded to the official service of the Temple in the Old Law.
+So in the use of liturgy meant the public official service of the Church, which corresponded to the official service of the Temple in the Old Law.